camunda/camunda-docs/docs/apis-tools/administration-sm-api/administration-sm-api-authentication.md

      "not-before-policy": 0
    }
    ```
-6. Capture the value of the `access_token` property and store it as your token.
+5. Capture the value of the `access_token` property and store it as your token.

-## Using a token
+## Use a token

 Include the previously captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.

-For example, to send a request to the ["Get current clusters" endpoint](./specifications/get-clusters.api.mdx):
+For example, to send a request to the ["Get current clusters"](./specifications/get-clusters.api.mdx) endpoint:

 :::tip
 The `${CAMUNDA_BASE_URL}` variable below represents the URL of the Self-Managed environment.
 You can configure this value in your Self-Managed installation.
 The default value is `http://localhost:8080`.